-Actually, I know how much I appreciate it when someone has written a detailed blog post for a process that I am hoping to learn, so I hope to accomplish that today.
+Actually, I know how much I appreciate it when someone has written a detailed blog post for a process I'm hoping to learn, so I hope to accomplish that today.

 Before I jump into the nuts and bolts of how to create a product comparison chart, I want to review WHY you would want a comparison table on your blog or website.

-The easiest way to compare the pros and cons of different products for many people is to have a list of all the top products along with prices, reviews, features, and more right in front of them on one page.
+The easiest way to compare the pros, cons, and overall differences of products for many people is to have a list of all the top products along with prices, reviews, features, and more right in front of them on one page.

-So, if you can provide all the detailed information for the user, they are much more likely to do their analysis and make their buying decision through your website (meaning you would get an affiliate commission from Amazon).
+So, if you can provide all the detailed information for the user with a product comparison tool, they're much more likely to do their analysis and make their buying decision through your website (meaning you would get an affiliate commission from Amazon).

-While some themes like these here offered by Thrive actually have table comparison software built in, most WordPress themes don't offer this feature.
+While some themes like these here offered by Thrive actually have table comparison software built-in, most WordPress themes don't offer this feature.

 Find Top Products

 Before you can create the best possible comparison table for your niche site, you need to put in the research and make sure you REALLY are selecting the best products.

 Yes, ideally you will have purchased and used the product.
-But I don't think its realistic to own all 10 or 20 brands in a niche.
+But I don't think it's realistic to own all 10 or 20 brands in a niche.

 But by doing research on Amazon, reading the survival knife forums, and other websites, you can quickly pick up the products that customers truly value.

 You need to do this research for your own niche.

 In a nutshell, select the products with the highest ratings on Amazon, are most talked about on forums in your niche, and have been highly reviewed by other bloggers/websites.

-Find Features to Compare
+Find Features To Compare

 Once you have done your research to find what PRODUCTS to compare, you should already have a good idea of what FEATURES to compare.

 Two options that you should almost always have in your chart are price and ratings.
 People always want to know how much something costs and how well it has been rated by others.

-For example, in my survival knife comparison chart, I also have columns for: Overall Length, Blade Length, Weight, and Blade Material.
+For example, in my survival knife comparison chart, I also have columns for Overall Length, Blade Length, Weight, and Blade Material.

 On Perrin's niche site for safety razors, he has Price, Ratings, Size, and Type (along with Name and Picture).

 So, now that you know what information you want in your chart, you need to actually start creating it!

-I wish I could say there was a way to automatically create the chart with all your desired information, but in reality it needs to be manually input.
+I wish I could say there was a way to automatically create the chart with all your desired information, but in reality, it needs to be manually input.

 Overall, here's the steps needed to create an Amazon product comparison chart using the TablePress WordPress Plugin:

-- Make sure you manually insert your affiliate links or use EasyAzon to assist in affiliate link creation (or other tools).
+- Make sure you manually insert your affiliate links or use EasyAzon to assist in affiliate link creation (or other tools)

-- If you collected all your information in a spreadsheet, you then need to save it as a CSV and upload it to TablePress.
+- If you collected all your information in a spreadsheet, you then need to save it as a CSV and upload it to TablePress

-- You can reorder the columns or rows using the drag and drop features in TablePress
+- You can reorder the columns or rows using the drag-and-drop features in TablePress

-Using TablePress, you can either input the data directly in WordPress, as shown in the screenshot; OR you can input all the data in a spreadsheet, then upload that CSV file into WordPress.
+Using TablePress, you can either input the data directly in WordPress, as shown in the screenshot OR you can input all the data in a spreadsheet, then upload that CSV file into WordPress.

 See this image of the spreadsheet I created before uploading it to Table Press (yes, I had to input all that information manually):

-Now as you can imagine, the most important part of creating the chart is getting the links correct (column A above).
+Now, as you can imagine, the most important part of creating the chart is getting the links correct (column A above).

 And again, here's what the TablePress chart looks like.
 (You can actually change colors and format it quite differently using the TablePress options):